Commercial Real Estate Acquisitions and Dispositions, Options and Lease Transactions.

 We Represent International Clients Purchasing and Investing in Commercial Properties.

 When international persons or entities who are not U.S. tax residents intend to purchase or invest in a U.S. commercial property, there are various alternative ways they can structure and directly or indirectly own and hold title to the property with pragmatic, gift and estate planning and U.S. income tax issues associated with each structure.
-We counsel international clients on the alternatives and represent them in the purchase or investment transaction and, when applicable, establishing and implementing a blocker or leveraged blocker as part of the ownership structure.
+We counsel international clients on the alternatives and represent them in the purchase or investment transaction and, when applicable, establishing and implementing a corporation blocker and LLC as part of the ownership structure.